amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Command-line utility
 --------------------

-At its core, proselint is a command-line utility.
+At its core, proselint is a command-line utility that reads in a text file:

 .. code-block:: bash

    proselint text.md

 Running this command prints a list of suggestions to stdout, one per line.
-Each suggestion will have the form:
+Each suggestion has the form:

 .. code-block:: bash